 Sometimes when you animate complex movements, you might end up with your character's legs phasing through the ground plane.

 This effect frequently occurs in jumping and falling animations, especially in landing parts.
-It can be fixed by using the same methods as described in the Removing Loops and Removing Sliding sections.
+It can be fixed by using the same methods as described in the Removing Jittering and Removing Sliding sections.

 By default, the animation is baked before export, meaning every frame is converted into a keyframe: